How much emphasis should there be on Religious Freedom in Europe?

 And yet, in ALL EU states we constantly come across nations and organizations trampling on the law with their feet.
 Here is a short summary of things we need to fix within Europe, before we can rightfully point the finger at other nations:

-Ø Parental rights related to the education of their children;
+Ø Parental rights related to the education of their own children;

-Ø Religious, ethical, or humanist education in State and community schools;
+Ø Inequality in religious, ethical, or humanist education in State and community schools;

 Ø Religious symbols (crucifixes in classrooms) and attire (veil, head scarfs, “burkini’s”, etc.);

-Ø Religious autonomy; States interfering with organizational and even doctrinal issues;
+Ø Lack of religious autonomy; States interfering with organizational and even doctrinal issues;

-Ø Illegal need for registration of religious/belief organisations;
+Ø Illegal need for registration of religious/belief organizations;

 Ø Illegally limiting proselyting/missionary activity.
 Hindering visa’s for foreign missionaries;